LaurentZuijdwijk/stst-array-kata/README.md

 _Advanced javascript and NodeJS._

-## 00 _ Before you start
+### Before you start

-Before you start these sessions consider the project structure.
+Before you start these sessions make sure you read this document.

 ### Installation

-Make sure you have the latests NodeJS version installed.
-We won't be using any external libraries.
+Have at least Node.js version 14 installed.
+There iis no need for any external libraries.
+Just a text editor and command line is all you need.

+We would recommend using VSCode with an embedded terminal.

 ### Project structure

 - The `README.md` explains the basics of the project.
-- The `src` folder is where all code is.
+- The `src` folder is where the consecutive steps are outlined.

 The exercises are numbered.
-Each file contains text describing the exercise and some code.
+Each file contains some background information, a block of source code, assertions and exercises.
-The file will contain assertions which should pass when running the file.
+The assertions will only pass when the exercises are completed.

 For example:
 run `node ./src/01-getting-started.js`